Muskegon County Airport

-Muskegon County Airport (IATA: MKG, ICAO: KMKG, FAA LID: MKG) is a county-owned, public-use airport in Muskegon County, Michigan, United States.
-The airport is located four nautical miles (5 mi, 7 km) south of the central business district of Muskegon, Michigan, in Norton Shores.
-It is mostly used for general aviation but is also served by Southern Airways Express flying Cessna 208 Caravan aircraft to Chicago-O'Hare, subsidized by the Essential Air Service program.
+Muskegon County Airport (IATA: MKG, ICAO: KMKG, FAA LID: MKG) is a county-owned, public-use airport in Norton Shores, Michigan.
+The airport is located four nautical miles (5 mi, 7 km) south of the central business district of Muskegon, Michigan.
+It is mostly used for general aviation but also offers scheduled passenger service by Denver Air Connection flying primarily Embraer ERJ-145 regional jets to Chicago-O'Hare, subsidized by the Essential Air Service program.

 As per the Federal Aviation Administration, this airport had 30,051 passenger boardings (enplanements) in calendar year 2008, 15,886 in 2009, and 13,088 in 2010.
 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a non-hub primary commercial service facility.

 History

 In 1927, the Greater Muskegon Chamber of Commerce began a campaign to establish the Muskegon County Airport.
 The Muskegon County Board of Commissioners approved the construction of the airport's first terminal in 1931.
 The Works Progress Administration (WPA) project cost the county $12,000.

-Capital Airlines was serving Muskegon by 1949 with nonstop Douglas DC-3 flights to Chicago, Milwaukee and Grand Rapids, MI with direct, no-change-of-plane DC-3 service to Detroit, Lansing and Flint, MI.
+Capital Airlines was serving Muskegon by 1949 with nonstop Douglas DC-3 flights to Chicago, Milwaukee and Grand Rapids, Michigan, with direct, no-change-of-plane DC-3 service to Detroit, Lansing and Flint, Michigan.